velvetkevorkian/website-2021/posts/blog/nine-words-nine-processing-sketches.md

 Finally for now, another bit of sci-fi homage.
-Inspired by [this fantastic scene][17] from the end of Blade Runner, I wanted to try and capture the spirit of Rutger Hauer\'s monologue.
+Inspired by [this fantastic scene][17] from the end of Blade Runner, I wanted to try and capture the spirit of Rutger Hauer's monologue.
 That scene is mainly defined by his phrasing, which is so difficult to capture in text, but I tried to capture other elements: the dove escaping as he dies, the idea of burning out rather than fading away.
 I had a much busier version which I actually uploaded (its on my Flickr if you want to look for it) but this one works better I think.
-The code is pretty lengthy/clumsy as I\'ve not yet found a way to process the three arrays of points together.
-Again, if you want to run the code you\'ll need to get the Geomerative library.
+The code is pretty lengthy/clumsy as I've not yet found a way to process the three arrays of points together.
+Again, if you want to run the code you'll need to get the Geomerative library.

 [![ephemeral2](https://farm5.static.flickr.com/4130/5137115717_036ec2f0c8.jpg){: